NSMyself/BabylonHealthTechnicalTest/README.md

 The problem is that there's no direct connection between ReaderViewController (which I'm using to control the post details, aka whenever a user wants to see an expanded post) and FeedViewController -> FeedViewModel -> FeedFlowController+Renderer.
 I was faced with three choices:

-1. Pass along a delegate or an observer (which I didn't really because I wanted the builders to be as simple and isolated as possible) and call it / send an event whenever the user went back
+1. Pass along a delegate or an observer (which I didn't really want because I wanted the builders to be as simple and isolated as possible) and call it / send an event whenever the user went back

 or